-Join Nick Brazzi for an in-depth discussion in this video Reading books and navigating your library, part of Up and Running with Kindle.
+Join Nick Brazzi for an in-depth discussion in this video Reading books and navigating your library, part of Learning Kindle.

 In this movie, we're going to get to the most important part of the Kindle.
 It's time to read some books.
 We'll start with the bare essentials, then work our way up to some more detailed features.
 I want to start on the homepage, so make sure, if you're not on the homepage, that you hit the Home button to get there.
 I can see a list of the books that I've purchased, here.
 I can swipe through them to go to the next page, and I can swipe back to go to the previous.
 Or, if your Kindle does not have a touchscreen, you can use the Next Page and Previous Page buttons to flip between these pages.

 To open a book, I just tap on it.
 On a non-touchscreen Kindle, just use the direction pad to select the book you want.
 And now the book is open.
 All I need to do to read is to swipe or use the page flip buttons to go to the next or previous page.
 On the touchscreen Kindle, I can also simply tap on the right side to go to the next page, or on the left side to go to the previous page.
 When you finish with the book, or you want to do something else, you need to use the navigation buttons.
 To bring these buttons up on a touchscreen Kindle, just tap somewhere near the top edge of the screen, and you get those on-screen controls.

 On other Kindles, of course, you have physical buttons on the front.
 One of the great things about using a Kindle compared to a physical book is that you can change the size of the text as you read.
 So I'm gonna hit the Text button here, and we get some controls for the font and text size.
 On some other Kindles, there's an option to change the font size under the menu.
 On those devices, you'll just have to open up the menu, then find that option.
 But here, I can just tap the Text button.
 So I can choose the font size I like just by tapping on these sizes.